Opinion: Students want to be Covid-safe but the government keeps letting them down

 As students prepare to return to campus over the coming weeks, another term is set to begin with the spectre of a new wave of Covid-19 sweeping across UK universities.

 Students are into their third year of disruption.
-For some, their entire university careers were experienced under the cloud of Covid.
+For some, their entire university career has been experienced under the cloud of Covid.
 No one wants a repeat of October 2020, when students were locked in halls as Covid rates rocketed across university campuses.

-So, over a year on, why are we still asking the same questions of the government’s pandemic response?
-Why are students still struggling to get lateral flow tests (LFTs) when required to do so?
+So, more than a year on, why are we still asking the same questions of the government’s pandemic response?
+Why are students still struggling to get lateral flow tests (LFDs) when required to do so?
 And why have universities not been granted more support to ventilate lecture theatres and buildings?

-The answer lies clearly in the government’s chaotic, last-minute approach, failing to plan ahead, to learn from previous peaks in infections, or to listen to universities in their calls for support.
-Boris Johnson’s bumbling approach and failing leadership is letting down students who are seeing their promised university experience disappearing in wave after wave of government Covid chaos.
+The answer lies clearly in the government’s chaotic, last-minute approach – failing to plan ahead, to learn from previous peaks in infections, or to listen to universities in their calls for support.
+Boris Johnson’s bumbling performance and failing leadership is letting down students, who are seeing their promised university experience disappearing in wave after wave of government Covid chaos.

-Over the past weeks, Covid cases have reached record levels and all recent Department for Health briefings have underlined that this new Omicron variant is highly transmissible and that case rates are particularly high among younger demographics.
+Over the past weeks, Covid cases have reached record levels, and all recent Department of Health briefings have underlined that this new Omicron variant is highly transmissible and that case rates are particularly high among younger demographics.

-University campuses are unique places; places where students can put their ideas to the test, make lifelong friends and work hard towards achieving their dreams.
-Unsurprisingly, National Union of Students (NUS) survey results show students want to be on campus, with the vast majority reporting that they were keen to get back in person when safe to do so, to enjoy the world class experience our universities offer.
+University campuses are unique places – places where students can put their ideas to the test, make lifelong friends, and work hard towards achieving their dreams.
+Unsurprisingly, National Union of Students (NUS) survey results show students want to be on campus, with the vast majority reporting that they were keen to get back in person, when safe to do so, in order to enjoy the world-class experience our universities offer.
 Students want their university experience, but they also want to keep themselves and their friends, families and communities safe.

 Our amazing universities have done an inspiring job, from the creation of the vaccine to now rolling out this essential protection to their student communities.
 But this week, students trying to do the right thing are again being let down by government incompetence.